The future of secure communications: device independence in quantum key distribution: Towards future a DI-QKD network: Requirements, Challenges and Solutions

 \subsection{Integration of QKD into Cybersecurity Infrastructure}

 Significant advancements have been made worldwide in the proof-of-concept implementation of QKD networks in real-world scenarios, and their integration into cybersecurity infrastructure.
 Of critical importance was to demonstrate how QKD, which establishes a shared key between users in a point-to-point configuration, can be employed within the network architectures used in modern communications.
 As early as 2002-2006 the DARPA network demonstrated a multi-node QKD network with optical switching, connecting fiber and free-space links using weak coherent pulses and also entangled photons~\cite{Elliot2007darpa}.
 The issues of routing, trusted relays, key management and integration into communication protocols such as IPSec were also addressed for the first time.
 The SECOQC network operated from 2004-2008 in and around Vienna, Austria~\cite{Peev2009}, and included weak coherent pulse, entanglement-based, and continuous variable QKD systems developed by several different groups and institutions.
-The SECOQC network demonstrated compatability and interoperability of these different systems, and employed a ``hop-by-hop" relay scheme, in which a cypher key (to be used for classical encryption) is sent along the chain of trusted nodes using one-time pad encryption between each connected pair of nodes.
+The SECOQC network demonstrated compatibility and interoperability of these different systems, and employed a ``hop-by-hop" relay scheme, in which a cypher key (to be used for classical encryption) is sent along the chain of trusted nodes using one-time pad encryption between each connected pair of nodes.
 Routing and key consumption were also addressed.
 From 2009 to 2011, the three-node SwissQuantum network was deployed in Geneva, Switzerland~\cite{Stucki2011}.
 The keys generated were tested for various applications, including high-speed commercial OS layer 2 encryptors (10 Gbit/s Ethernet), research platforms for encryption and authentication, and IPSec encryptors.
 In 2010, high-speed QKD systems running at GHz clock rates were developed and deployed in Tokyo, enabling encrypted video conferencing over 45km using a one-time pad (OTP)~\cite{Sasaki2011}.
 In addition, a key management layer was included to control and coordinate key consumption.
 To date, China has constructed the largest QKD network, spanning over 2,000 km and linking cities from Beijing to Shanghai using trusted relays~\cite{Chen2021sat}.
 Furthermore, in 2016 the Micius quantum science satellite was launched.
 Micius has facilitated quantum key distribution between various locations in China~\cite{Chen2021sat} and Europe and enabled real-time encrypted video calls between Beijing and Vienna~\cite{Lu2022}.
 The Cambridge quantum network achieved $\sim 2$Mbps key rates coexistent with 100Gbps data traffic over metropolitan distances, and used link redundancy to mitigate denial of service risk.
+Another key advancement is the realization of a quantum network consisting of stationary nodes of solid-state spin qubits coupled by photons, and subsequent demonstration of post-selection free protocols in a scaleable architecture \cite{pompili21}, also leading to definition of a quantum network stack ~\cite{dahlberg2019,pompili2022}.
 A thorough overview of QKD networks implemented to date can be found in Ref.~\cite{Cao2022Review}.